 - Signed copy of the MSAT Oath of Confidentiality (PDF)

 - Signed copy of the MSAT Communicable Disease Policy (PDF)

-Students should locate housing and plan to move near campus in early July.
-New students are required to attend new student orientation, which begins on a Friday morning, includes the weekend, and concludes with the start of classes Monday morning.
-The orientation will include a one-stop-style session Friday morning with individuals from vital offices and departments on campus including, but not limited to, the Graduate and Professional Registrar, IMT, Campus Safety, One Card, Graduate and Professional Student Financial Services, and the Writing Center.
+Students should locate housing and plan to move near campus in mid-June.
+New students are required to complete online new student orientation, which is available in early May.
+Students can complete the various online modules at their own pace while ensuring various due dates are met.
+In addition, should new students have any questions, they can contact the various offices and departments on campus including, but not limited to, the Graduate and Professional Registrar, IMT, Campus Safety, One Card, Graduate and Professional Student Financial Services, and the Writing Center.